astropy/astropy/docs/modeling/design.rst

 Models Design Goals
 *******************

-The `~astropy.modeling` and `~astropy.modeling.fitting` modules described here are designed to work as peers.
+The `astropy.modeling` and `astropy.modeling.fitting` modules described here are designed to work as peers.
 The goal is to be able to add models without explicit reference to fitting algorithms and likewise, add different fitting algorithms without changing the existing models.

 Furthermore, the models are designed to be combined in many ways.
 It is possible, for example, to combine models `serially
-<astropy.modeling.core.SerialCompositeModel>` so that the output values of one
+<astropy.modeling.SerialCompositeModel>` so that the output values of one
 model are used as input values to another.
 It is also possible to form a new model by combining models in `parallel
-<astropy.modeling.core.SummedCompositeModel>` (each model is evaluated
+<astropy.modeling.SummedCompositeModel>` (each model is evaluated
 separately with the original input and the deltas are summed).
 Since models may have multiple input values, machinery is provided that allows assigning outputs from one model into the appropriate input of another in a flexible way,